ahough-godaddy/udacity-fullstackdev/linux-server-config/README.md

 5. Create an authorized_keys file in this directory and set the permissions to 644

 ## Prepare to Deploy the Web Application
-Configure the local timezone to UTC.
+Verify that the timezone is set to UTC with the command `timedatectl status | grep "Time zone"`

+### Install and configure Apache
+1.  `sudo apt-get install apache2`
+2. Verify Apache is running by browsing to http://35.165.237.97.xip.io/
+3. Check the version of Apache that's running `curl -sI localhost|grep Server`.
+We're running 2.4.18.

-10. Install and configure Apache to serve a Python mod_wsgi application.
+### serve a Python mod_wsgi application.
 If you built your project with Python 3, you will need to install the Python 3 mod_wsgi package on your server: sudo apt-get install libapache2-mod-wsgi-py3.
 11. Install and configure PostgreSQL: